This Tiny Town In Alaska Has A Dark And Evil History That Is Impossible To Forget

 What are some other Alaska mysteries?

 The Last Frontier is home to its very own Area 51.
 The High-Frequency Active Auroral Research Project, or HAARP, was once a high-security facility that housed a secret project in the middle of the woods.
 One purpose of this military base was to study the aurora borealis, but other rumors circulated.
 One such rumor was that the facility existed to control the weather in Alaska while another rumor is that it was a Cold War weapon to control weather and communication in Russia.
 Although this place was once top-secret, the University of Alaska holds an open house once a year allowing visitors to check it out.

 What is it like to live in Alaska?

-The Last Frontier is a fascinating place to live between the incredible scenery, amazing fishing, and friendly people.
+Living in Alaska is fascinating, between the incredible scenery, amazing fishing, and friendly people.
 But there are reasons the largest state in the nation has such a small population relative to its size.
-It experiences some of the harshest winters in the world, has limited ability to grow fresh produce, and has a relatively high cost of living.
-Click here to read more about living in Alaska.
+Alaska:

 Alaska In Your Inbox